byrne-greg/the-stool-diary/README.md

 * Add authentication
 * Change Firestore DB rules to be more stringent
 * Move Stool Classifications to GraphQL db?
+* Check renders on RecordStoolForm and see if we can use useMemo/useCallback to optimize renders

 i18n: